 Full Stops: if a full stop is required, it needs to be noted in the comments section

-Endorsements: Instructors, if you are using the pre-printed endorsements in the logbook, these codes may not align, or don't exist anymore, when compared to current regulations.
+Endorsements: Instructors, if you are using the pre-printed endorsements in the logbook, these codes may not align, or no longer exist.

 Please reference the most current version of 61.65 and compare that to the current regulatory requirements (FARs) for the certificate.